(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 put option (to sell the stock at that same

 specified price).
-The person who buys a straddle option is
+The person who buys a straddle option is betting

-by the time the put and call expire.
-The call side of the transaction
+fluctuate greatly by the time the put and call expire.

-will be worthless when expiration date arrives, while the put side
+expiration date arrives, while the put side will have some value,

-will have some value, if the stock price is below the "strike
+if the stock price is below the "strike price" (exercise price)

-price" (exercise price) of the options at that time; and vice versa
+of the options at that time; and vice versa if the stock is above

-if the stock is above the strike price at expiration.
-(Of course,
+the strike price at expiration.
+(Of course, neither side would

-strike price, but that almost never happens.)
-The only question
+that almost never happens.)
+The only question for the buyer and

-for the buyer and the seller of a straddle is: How MUCH value
+the seller of a straddle is: How MUCH value will one side of the

-will one side of the straddle have at expiration?
-More than
+straddle have at expiration?
+More than the price paid for the

-the price paid for the options?
+options?
 Or less?

 STRIKE PRICE (OR STRIKING PRICE)--The price at which a